apache/pulsar/site/docs/latest/functions/overview.md

 ## The Pulsar Functions API {#api}

-* Type safe (bytes versus specific types)
+The Pulsar Functions API enables you to create processing logic that is:

-* SerDe (built-in vs. custom)
+* Type safe.
+Pulsar Functions can process raw bytes or more complex, application-specific types.
-* Pulsar messages are always just bytes, but Pulsar Functions handles data types for you *unless* you need custom types
+* Based on SerDe (**Ser**ialization/**De**serialization).
+A variety of types are supported "out of the box" but you can also create your own custom SerDe logic.

 ### Function context {#context}